i20/raytracer/parameters.md

         - determined for spheres, planes, meshes ...
         - allow back face culling optimisation for meshes

-    is_glassy = does object behaves as a refractive medium (glass, water ...) ?

-         - enable/disable reflection/refraction computation, otherwise reflection=0 would imply refraction=1

     a = ambient light intensity on each canal, [0;1;inf]

         - values above 1 can be used to simulate fluorescence